Robert Silver: Career

 From 1936 to 1962 he worked in Industrial Research and Design.
 His first post (1936 to 1939) was in ICI's Explosives Division.
 For the duration of the Second World War he was Head of Research for G & J Weir in Glasgow.
 Here he became an expert in desalination whilst working with the Admiralty.
 After the war he worked consecutively for the Gas Research Board, Federated Foundries Ltd, John Brown Land Boilers Ltd then back to G & J Weir in 1956 as Chief of Research and Development and becoming Director in 1958.

 After the Second World War, he worked to redesign coal-burning fireplaces which were used in most homes and offices across the United Kingdom.
 His analysis of the heat balance of these fireplaces resulted in new designs that saved tons of coal and helped reduce air pollution.

 Silver redesigned the marine distillers and developed the Multi-Stage Flash desalination process without which arid countries such as in the Middle East would have inadequate water supplies to this day.
 He gained international stature and recognition from his role as the father of the modern desalination industry.
 Due to his work it is now practical to build desalination units far more efficient in energy consumption, and 15 times larger in capacity, than was possible before his developments.

 In 1962 he moved to academia and became Professor of Mechanical Engineering at Heriot-Watt University.

+In 1963, he received the Heat Transfer Memorial Award from the American Society of Mechanical Engineers.

 In 1964 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Hugh Bryan Nisbet, John Ronald Peddie, Frank Bell and William Harold Joseph Childs.

 In 1967 he moved to Glasgow University to take up the James Watt Chair of Mechanical Engineering and Thermodynamics.
 He retired in 1979.

 In 1967 he was awarded a CBE.

 For his contribution to desalination Silver was awarded the UNESCO Science Prize in 1968, the first ever awarded.